Tanuku: Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.
 Higher education institutions include the SMVM Polytechnic College which provides technical courses.
-SKSD Mahila Kalasala which offers under graduate and post graduate courses.
+SKSD Mahila Kalasala which offers under graduate and post graduate courses.S.C.I.M Government Degree and P.G.
+College which offers under graduate and post graduate courses.

+Healthcare

+Tanuku functions as a regional healthcare center with a combination of government and private medical facilities.
+The town has a District Government Hospital along with several private hospitals, clinics, and diagnostic centers providing primary and secondary healthcare services.

+Residents of nearby mandals depend on Tanuku for routine medical care, while advanced treatments are referred to larger cities.

 Sports

 Chitturi Subba Rao – Gopichand Badminton Academy is the badminton academy under the Chitturi Subba Rao Trust for training the under 13 badminton players.
 The academy hosted the COSCO A.P.
 State Open Mini Badminton Championship 2016.
 The Tanuku Football Club is one of the teams in the Football League of West Godavari tournament, promoting the football.

 Sports personalities from the town include Rella Sanjeeva Rao, an under-14 badminton player, top ranker for U-13 level, and gold medalist at national level championship.